 A few examples:

 Some antidepressants, like trazodone, can be sedating and help with sleep.
-However, in the case of trazodone, for example, you may also watch out for morning grogginess.
+However, in the case of trazodone, you may also look for morning grogginess.

 Common medical conditions, like anemia or hypothyroidism, may mimic depression.
-It’s important to rule out these conditions by checking your blood and thyroid level.
+It’s important to rule out these conditions by checking your blood and thyroid levels.

-My Masters in Psychopharmacology and Applied Psychology add even more insights on all things medication and human behavior.
+My Masters in Psychopharmacology and Applied Psychology add even more insight on all things medication and human behavior.
 Let me help you feel focused and well-rested again.